EMI License in Lithuania

 - Have a registered office in Lithuania

-- Establish the general meeting, and the board and appoint a head of the institution (for restricted EMI activities, the board is usually not required unless it’s a public company)
+- Establish the general meeting and the board, appoint head of the institution (for restricted EMI activities, the board is usually not required unless it’s a public company)

-- Demonstrate a robust operational setup, including secure IT systems, risk management protocols, and compliance procedures
+- Operational setup: robust, including secure IT systems, risk management protocols, and compliance procedures.

-- Also, it’s crucial to guarantee the fitness and propriety of the EMI and its shareholders or holders of voting rights which means that entities with a qualifying holding in the EMI’s authorized capital and/or voting rights must be able to ensure sound and prudent management of the EMI, have sufficiently high repute and be financially sound
+- The suitability of the EMI and its shareholders or holders of voting rights refers to the fact that bodies with a qualifying holding in the EMI’s authorized capital and/or voting rights have to be able to guarantee sound and prudent management, enjoying high repute and also being financially sound.

 Applicants for an EMI license with restricted activities are exempt from the following: